-- Rest the dough for 5 minutes.
-This dough can be pressed directly in hot oil or prepare chakuli on a parchment paper and then drop these slowly into hot oil.
+- This dough can be pressed directly in hot oil or prepare chakuli on a parchment paper and then drop these slowly into hot oil.

 - Heat oil in a wok or deep kadai on high flame, check the hotness of oil by dropping a small pinch of dough into the oil, if this rises slowly from bottom to top, this indicates that the oil is ready for frying.